AstroAure/DJA-SEpp/README.md

     2. Merge tiles (catalog and images, one time for each model) : [`07_MergeTiles.ipynb`](notebooks/07_MergeTiles.ipynb).
 This step can be executed on an AWS EC2 instance (m5d.4xlarge) for faster files download and more available RAM.
     3. Merge DJA and SE++ catalogs : [`06.2_DJA-SE++CatMerge.ipynb`](notebooks/06.2_DJA-SE++CatMerge.ipynb)
     4. Analysis and science plots : [`06.3_DJA-SE++Analysis.ipynb`](notebooks/06.3_DJA-SE++Analysis.ipynb)

+* Locally: The scripts can be run locally for a few images or tiles.
+Take a look at the AWS scripts above for that as they're just starting an AWS instance and then running scripts from this repository on them.
+The scripts should be fairly easy to understand and adapt to your uses if required.

 #### Jupyter notebooks (old way)
 0. *(optional)* Cutouts in the image : [`00.2_Cutout.ipynb`](notebooks/00.2_Cutout.ipynb)